JeschkeLab/DeerLab/docsrc/source/noiselevel.rst

 .. image:: ./images/noiselevel1.svg

 .. hint:: This function returns the estimation of the noise standard deviation (called noise level in DeerAnalysis2).
-The value returned by this function is the same type of noise level requested by many other function in DeerAnalysis2.
+This definition of noise level is used throughout DeerAnalysis2.